Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks

 \subsubsection{UMD~Suicidality}

 We firstly implement our method and baselines on the UMD suicidality dataset for user-level classification.
-All users' posts are concatenated as user-level representation.
-Concatenated posts are truncated or padded with zeros.
+When processing a set of posts from users, all posts of users are concatenated as user-level representation.
+Concatenated posts are truncated or padded with zeros to ensure an identical dimensionality.
 The results of four metrics, including accuracy, precision, recall, and F1-score, are very close for RN and BiLSTM.
 The BiLSTM model gains the highest accuracy of 56.94\%, and our model follows at the second place of 56.73\%.
-Our model equipped with relational encoding, however, has a higher F1-score than all the baselines.
-Noticing these very close results, we then go further analysis on the results of each class in Section~\ref{sec:each-class}.
+Our model equipped with relational encoding, however, has a higher F1 score than all the baselines.
+Noticing these very close results, we then further analyze each class's results in Section~\ref{: each-class}.